Cosmetic vs Medical Micro-Needling

 Unlike laser resurfacing, an older procedure where healing can take a week or more, medical micro-needling offers a quick recovery.
 Down time is usually about one day.
 Learn more in our blog post, Why is a micro-needling pen better than other methods of skin restoration?

-The pen is gently moved across the skin until the treatment area has been covered.
+The pen is gently moved across your skin until the treatment area has been covered.
 Topical lidocaine cream makes the procedure virtually painless.

 “Microneedling is a safe, chemical-free method that triggers new collagen production,” says Beverly Hills, Nurse and Aesthetic Trainer, Sylvia Silvestri, RN.
 “Because it can be performed on all skin colors and types, it is sometimes the preferred treatment over laser as there is no risk of burning the patient.”